AFFWORLDT/WHITLIN/FORGOT_PASSWORD_GUIDE.md

 ---

-**🎯 Your KeraGold e-commerce platform now has enterprise-level password reset functionality!**
+**🎯 Your Whitlin e-commerce platform now has enterprise-level password reset functionality!**